Securing any server is a never-ending story where every expert could add another chapter.

 The administrator can also set as a rule that only users with a TSplus connection client will be able to open a session.

 Any incoming access with a standard RDP or a web access will be automatically rejected.

 The AdminTool includes a tool that enables hiding the server disk drives to prevent users from accessing folders through My Computer or standard Windows dialog boxes.
 On the Security tab, click on "Hide Disk drives" :

 The tool works globally.
 This means that even the administrator will not have a normal access to drives after the settings have been applied.
 On the example below, all drivers have been selected with the "select all" button, which will check all the box corresponding to drives that will be hidden to everybody:

 Comment: This functionality is powerful and does not disable the access to the disk drives.
 It just prevents the user to display it.

 Notes: The tool flags the disks drives as hidden, but it also adds the HIDDEN property to the entire root folders and users list in Document and Settings.

 If the administrator wants to see these files he must:

-You can find multiple advanced security options if you click on the tab of the same name on the Security tile:
+You can find multiple advanced security options if you click on the Security tile: